oroinc/documentation/user_guide_business_intelligence/dashboard_widgets/leads_statistics.rst

 Leads Statistics
 ----------------

 The Leads Statistics widget displays a set of metrics that indicate the performance of your lead pipeline.
 You can configure the widget to show only leads in certain conditions, e.g. only open leads owned by the current user.

 .. image:: /user_guide/img/widgets/lead_statistics_1.png
+   :alt: Leads statistics

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: